-The Programme Board and the Strategic Advisory Board will meet 6-monthly in the form of a Governing Board.
+The Programme Board and the Strategic Advisory Group will meet 6-monthly in the form of a Governing Board.
 This is the highest level governance body.

 The Secretariat is based at STFC's Rutherford Appleton Laboratory.
 RAL will liaise with the programme governing bodies to ensure efficient delivery of programme activities, coordinate funding activities and provide administrative support to the Programme Board and Strategic Advisory Board.